djrp/kiwiland-rail/README.md

 # Kiwiland Rail

-To run activate the python env and run the unit tests
+To run activate your python env if needed and run the unit tests like so
 ```bash
 python tests.py -v
 ```